-A large enough periodic lattice of atoms or molecules creates a so-called electronic band structure for the electrons which are in the lattice.
-These bands are the collection of quantum mechanically allowed and disallowed energy states for an electron at each point of the lattice.
+A large enough periodic lattice of atoms or molecules creates an electronic band structure for the electrons in the lattice from the collection of quantum mechanically allowed and disallowed energy states at each point of the lattice.

-The band structure emerges as follows: If one concentrates on one particular isolated atom or molecule in the quasi-infinite periodic lattice of atoms or molecules of the bulk material, one gets the wavefunction of the electrons given by the potential of this single atom/molecule.
-This gives rise to discrete energy states allowed for the electron to occupy.
-The next atom/molecule in the lattice in any coordinate direction would also have an according energy structure if inspected in isolation.
-But as it is neighbouring the other atoms/molecules in the lattice not only the energy levels determined by the potential of the particle under consideration can be occupied, because also the neighbouring particles (in all directions) have an influence on the potential at the position under consideration.
-This means at a given position the nearest particle of the crystal lattice has the biggest impact on the potential due to its vicinity.
-But also the neighbouring particles have non-negligible influence.
+The band structure emerges as follows: In the quasi-infinite periodic lattice of atoms or molecules of the bulk material each of the electrons would individually exhibit discrete energy states allowed to occupy.
+But in the lattice not only the energy levels determined by the potential of one single particle under consideration can be occupied, because also the neighbouring particles (in all directions) have a non-negligible influence on the potential at the position under consideration.

-If one now looks at the bulk crystal lattice one gets the following: Due to the periodic nature of the crystal structure also the energy levels have a periodic structure w.r.t.~the position in the crystal.
-If the lattice is quasi-infinite (\ie large enough that the particle furthest from the considered position has only negligible influence), the discrete energy levels of allowed states are so close together that they form approximately continuous bands of allowed and disallowed energy states.

-These allowed bands are called energy bands and the disallowed bands are called energy gaps or bandgaps.
-If one now looks at a whole crystal including the electrons occupying their respective levels, with this band structure one can determine its macroscopic behaviour which enables the sorting into the categories of metal, semimetal, p-type semiconductor, intrinsic semiconductor, n-type semiconductor, and insulator, depending on where the \textit{Fermi level} is located. \cite[pp.161 et seqq.]{IntroSolidStatePhysics} The Fermi level is the (hypothetical) energy level at which the probability that it is occupied by electrons is $\frac{1}{2}$. \cite[p.136, p.205]{IntroSolidStatePhysics}
+Due to the periodic nature of the bulk crystal structure also the energy levels have a periodic structure w.r.t.~the position in the crystal.
+If the lattice is quasi-infinite \footnote{\Ie large enough that the particle furthest from the considered position has only negligible influence.}, the discrete energy levels of allowed states are so close together that they form approximately continuous bands of allowed states (energy bands) and disallowed energy states (energy gaps/bandgaps).
+When including the electrons occupying their respective levels, this enables us to determine the crystal's macroscopic behaviour and sort materials into the categories of metal, semimetal, p-type semiconductor, intrinsic semiconductor, n-type semiconductor, and insulator, depending on where the \textit{Fermi level}\footnote{The Fermi level is the (hypothetical) energy level at which the probability that it is occupied by electrons is $\frac{1}{2}$. \cite[p.136, p.205]{IntroSolidStatePhysics}} is located. \cite[pp.161 et seqq.]{IntroSolidStatePhysics}

 The \gls{VB} is the band located below the Fermi level while the \gls{CB} is the band above the Fermi level.
 The energy bands of the crystal up to the \gls{VB} are filled with "bound" electrons, while the \gls{CB} contains the "free" electrons, thus the conductive behaviour of materials can be described with the \gls{VB} and \gls{CB}.
 In order to distinguish different materials one looks at the occupancy of the energy bands with electrons at a certain thermodynamic equilibrium state under consideration.